sklprogs/LanguageTricks/README.md

 ## residual \| residue \| residues

-The noun **residue** can be countable or uncountable.
+The noun ***residue*** can be countable or uncountable.
 In more general, commonly used, contexts, the plural form will also be residue.
-However, in more specific contexts, the plural form can also be **residues** e.g. in reference to various types of residues or a collection of residues.
+However, in more specific contexts, the plural form can also be ***residues*** e.g. in reference to various types of residues or a collection of residues.

-**Residual** is a derived term of residue.
-As nouns the difference between residue and residual is that residue is whatever remains after something else has been removed while residual is a remainder left over at the end of some process.
+***Residual*** is a derived term of *residue*.
+As nouns the difference is that **residue** is whatever remains after something else has been removed while **residual** is a remainder left over at the end of some process.

 *Sources:
 [1](https://www.wordhippo.com/what-is/the-plural-of/residue.html),